Spongy moth

 Biology

-The native British strain of gypsy moth which fed on bog-myrtle (Myrica gale) and creeping willow (Salix repens) went extinct in the early 1900s.
+The native British strain of spongy moth which fed on bog-myrtle (Myrica gale) and creeping willow (Salix repens) went extinct in the early 1900s.
 However, the European form of the insect became established in London during the 1990s.
 It can feed on a wide variety of trees and shrubs.
 Large numbers of the caterpillars cause significant defoliation and in North America, where it is also a non-native, the moth can be a serious problem in woodlands and forests.

 Gardeners' calendar